 Special help for sockeye

 Due to their much greater abundance and potential effect on drinking water quality, sockeye salmon are not allowed to pass upstream of Landsburg Dam.
-To address sockeye conservation, SPU is funding the ongoing Landsburg Sockeye Hatchery and construction of a new, state-of-the-art replacement hatchery.
+To address sockeye conservation, SPU funded the construction and operation of a new, state-of-the-art hatchery.